 - A scholarship is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
 The student may be either an undergraduate or a graduate.

 - A fellowship is generally an amount paid for the benefit of an individual to aid in the pursuit of study or research.

 - A Postdoctoral Fellow is an individual holding a doctoral degree who is engaged in a temporary period of mentored research and/or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path of his or her choosing.

-Note: Scholarships/Fellowships do not include amounts which represent payments for teaching, research or other service (past, present or future).
+Scholarships and Fellowships do not include amounts which represent payments for teaching, research or other service (past, present or future) for or on behalf of the University.
 These payments are compensation.

-If the recipient is a nonresident alien for tax purposes, the nonqualified scholarship/fellowship payment is subject to tax withholding at 14% (for nonresident aliens under F and J status) or 30% (for nonresident aliens under other immigration status).
-The nonresident alien recipient will receive an IRS Form 1042-s reporting the payment and the tax withholding for the calendar year.
+- If the recipient is a nonresident alien for tax purposes, non-qualified scholarship/fellowship payments are subject to default tax withholding of 14% (for nonresident aliens holding a student visa type) or 30% (for nonresident aliens under other immigration status) and are reportable.
+The nonresident alien recipient will receive an IRS Form 1042-S reporting the payment and the tax withholding for the calendar year.

-Note: If the recipient is a UA student, he/she may receive an IRS Form 1098-T (Tuition Statement) that reports both qualified and nonqualified scholarships posted to his/her student account during the calendar year.
-For more information regarding 1098-T, please refer to Bursar’s Office.
+- If the recipient is a UA student, he/she may receive an IRS Form 1098-T that reports both qualified and non-qualified scholarships posted to his/her student account during the calendar year.
+For more information regarding 1098-T, please refer to the Bursar’s Office.